dispansible/dispansible/README.md

 ## About the name

+**WARNING:** This project will be [renamed](https://github.com/gildegoma/expansible/issues/5) very soon.
+The `expansible` project will be https://github.com/rastaman/expansible.

 Definition of `expansible` adjective: *That can expand or be expanded*.
 In other words, this tools is thought

 * to *expand* your easy computing **exp**erience thanks to **ansible** capabilities.